Although the Chevy Equinox went through a striking redesign back in 2018, the 2021 model year will bring a refresh to the popular compact crossover.

-Inside, the current Equinox boasts a stylish design with plenty of swoopiness on its dash, light color contrasts, a standard 7-inch and optional 8-inch HD touchscreen, a clean HVAC interface, uniquely textured cloth seating, and a sporty three-spoke steering wheel.
-We expect this design to roll unchanged into the 2021 Equinox.
+Inside, not much changes from the current Equinox.
+It will continue to boast a stylish design with plenty of swoopiness on its dash, light color contrasts, a standard 7-inch and optional 8-inch HD touchscreen, a clean HVAC interface, uniquely textured cloth seating, and a sporty three-spoke steering wheel.

-Underhood, we expect no changes.
-This would mean the current turbocharged 1.5-liter engine with 170 horsepower and 203 pound-feet of torque will remain the standard engine.
+Despite the design changes, there will be no changes under the hood.
+This means the current turbocharged 1.5-liter engine with 170 horsepower and 203 pound-feet of torque will remain the standard engine.
 The optional engine will be a 2.0-liter turbocharged four-cylinder that pumps out 252 hp and 260 lb-ft of torque.
-We also expect the transmissions to remain the same: a six-speed automatic for the base engine and a nine-speed automatic for the 2.0-liter.
+The transmissions to remain the same: a six-speed automatic for the base engine and a nine-speed automatic for the 2.0-liter.

 The current Equinox is an IIHS Top Safety Pick thanks to its “Good” crash test scores, “Superior”-rated standard automatic emergency braking, and “Acceptable”-rated HID headlights.
 Oddly enough, the range-topping LED projector headlights received a lower “Marginal” rating.
 We expect the safety features and ratings to continue unchanged for the 2021 Equinox.